SuryaKarmakar/ReactNative-ProjectStructure/README.md

 ```
 ## api/
 This folder contains logic related to external API communications
-- __ApiCalls.js__
-- ApiCalls.js

 ## assets/
-<p>This folder will store all the assets that we are using in react-native.
+This folder will store all the assets that we are using in react-native.
 You can add static files like fonts and images to it.
-Also, you can add more assets like videos in this folder according to your project requirements.</p>
+Also, you can add more assets like videos in this folder according to your project requirements

 ## components/
-<p>In this folder, we create all the React components that will be part of our app and any custom component that we create during the app’s development.
-We can group components by features or places they will be used and components that will be used throughout our app, like buttons or texts.</p>
+In this folder, we create all the React components that will be part of our app and any custom component that we create during the app’s development.
+We can group components by features or places they will be used and components that will be used throughout our app, like buttons or texts.

 ## constants/
-<p></p>
+This folder contains all the string related file.

 ## hooks/
-<p>If you have custom hooks defined in your project you can put it over here that can be shared across your entire project.</p>
+If you have custom hooks defined in your project you can put it over here that can be shared across your entire project.

 ## navigation/
-<p></p>
+Your project base navigation goes here.
+You can create a stack navigator in it and export it to your application

 ## redux/
-<p></p>
+This folder holds all the redux files if you are using react-redux for managing state.
+Inside redux folder you have actions, reducers, store which can easily manage your redux files

 ## screens/
-<p></p>
+If you have multiple screens like auth screens: login, register and profile screens, product screens it can be saved here.

 ## styles/
-<p>If you have global styles defined in your project you can put it over here like colors, font styles like things.</p>
+If you have global styles defined in your project you can put it over here like colors, font styles like things.

 ## utility/
-<p></p>
+All the utils/helpers files go here that storing reusable methods and logic like validations, progress bar, date pickers, and according to your app requirements.